 CO-HOSTS: FDA Office of Minority Health (@FDAOMH), FDA En Español ...

-Only 5% percent of Latinos participate in federal clinical trials, giving researchers fewer chances to find new cancer treatments for this population.
-What can a health agency do to get more Latinos into clinical trials?
-A new guide, Clinical Trials Outreach for Latinos: Program Replication Manual, developed by researchers at the Institute for Health Promotion Research (IHPR) at UT Health San Antonio, was created to help health agencies reach into Latino communities and increase their participation in cancer clinical trials.
+Only 5% percent of Latinos participate in federal clinical trials, far less than their 19.5% makeup of the US population.
+This gives researchers fewer chances to find new cancer treatments for this population, which can benefit all people.
+What can a health agency do to get more people into clinical trials?
+A new guide, Clinical Trials Outreach: Program Replication Manual, developed by researchers at the Institute for Health Promotion Research (IHPR) at UT Health San Antonio, was created to help health agencies reach into communities and increase participation in cancer clinical trials to better reflect the US population.
 With the guide, a health agency can: Learn about cancer clinical trials;